Average Credit Score by State: How Does Your Score Stack Up?

 Remember that your credit score doesn’t automatically qualify you for loans or credit cards.
 For example, if your debt-to-income ratio — your total monthly debt payments relative to your monthly income — is too high, a lender may deny your application, even with a 670 or higher credit score.

-How to improve your FICO score
+How can you improve your FICO Score?

 Here are several actions you can take to improve your credit score.